dcunited001/dcunited001.github.io/_posts/2017-10-10-speed-of-thought-social-physics.md

       time and space, without direct physical connections.
       - this is because some information processing entities are autonomous.

-### (17?)
-Superposition of social circuitry?

-- this concept is really an extension of the idea of superposition of particle states to information networks which are composed of information represented by particles which behave in ways analogous to quantum particles.
-- does the idea of superposition of networks warrant its own section?
-  - this idea of the superposition of various networks is distinct from systems where there is one clear network structure
-- this is literally the superposition principle applied to virtual network topology (... is it?)
-  - the dynamics of superimposed virtual networks are dependent on the structure of all the "summed" networks.
-    - here the "state" being summed over is all the possibilities of network topology...
-- these ideas need some work, but what this means is changes to flow in one network
-  - e.g. you superimpose a million circuit diagrams on top of each other. the behavior of the system then emerges not from one circuit diagram, but from all of them. therefore, changes to individual circuits do not affect the behavior of a superimposed system quite as much as they would affect an isolated system.
-- this seems very similar to ideas from quantum computing circuit diagrams.

 # (Physics Analogies for Social Systems)